Marlins vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Reid Detmers (0-3) will take to the mound for the Angels and make his ninth start of the season.
+- Shohei Ohtani (5-1) will take the mound for the Angels, his seventh start of the season.

 |Opponent